Site icon Executive Compass

 Drawing upon our experience of why companies don’t secure contracts and may be unsuccessful, the first place to start in the tender process is with identifying the correct tender opportunity.
 But before diving straight into writing your tender, you must undertake a thorough review of the tender opportunity, to determine your chances of success.
 This is commonly known as the ‘bid/no-bid’ decision.

-At this stage, you can evaluate your likely competitors, analyse the specification and the buyer’s strategic aims, and review your company’s experience and differentiators, to determine if it is a good contract for your organisation.
+At this stage, you can assess your potential competitors, thoroughly analyse the specification and the buyer’s strategic goals, and review your company’s experience and unique strengths.
+This will help you decide whether the contract is a suitable and valuable opportunity for your business.
 For example, meeting the mandatory minimum criteria such as a financial threshold, or holding the correct accreditations – if not, the tender opportunity may be a non-starter.
-The public sector are generally risk averse, and it is important to remember they want to see a bidding organisation meeting all criteria and maintaining a good track record, so bear that in mind when undertaking your assessment.
+Recognising the public sector’s inherently risk-averse nature is essential.
+For this reason, bidding organisations must ensure they meet all criteria and demonstrate a strong track record.
+It is vital to factor this consideration into your assessment process.

-Alternatively, if you do meet the mandatory minimum criteria, but feel you do not have the experience, resource or skills to win the tender, it may have to be a ‘no bid’.
+Even the most advanced bid writing techniques cannot compensate for a poor bid choice.
+If you meet the minimum requirements but don’t think you have the experience, resources, or skills to win the tender, you may need to “no bid.”
 Be realistic in your analysis and decision-making, as this can save valuable time that could be used to improve more competitive submissions.

 2. Tender writing and planning